Archx0Mas/Archx0Mas.github.io/_posts/2025-07-15-investing.md

 ---
 layout: post
 toc: true
-title: "Achieving a Six-Figure Net Worth by Age 26"
+title: "Achieving Six-Figure Net Worth by Age 26"
 categories: investing
 tags: [investing]
 author:
   - Author: Franko Janku
 ---

-##The biggest investment is investing in yourself and then managing the net income is your key to your next achievement.(This is a phrase that i like)
+##The biggest investment is investing in yourself and then managing the net income is your key to your next achievement.
+Note: Net worth is not net income, having net worth of 6 figures doesn't mean im taking 6 figures per year.
+It's the total worth of assets - liabilities.

 Building wealth at 26 years old in Albania is quite difficult.
 The average salary is around $750 per month, and in a country with limited financial opportunities, it can take decades to reach your first 6 figures net worth.